-Skin Picking is categorised as a Body-Focussed Repetitive Behaviour (BFRB), where a person will cause themselves (or their appearance) harm or damage.
+Skin Picking is categorised, by people far clevered than us, as a Body-Focussed Repetitive Behaviour (BFRB), where a person will cause themselves (or their appearance) harm or damage.
 It is linked to other similar behaviours such as trichotillomania.

 - Recurrently picking the skin on your face, lips, scalp, arms, legs and body.